 How to find the Area to the Right of a z score

 There are a few ways to find the area to the right of a z-score where z is less than the mean.
 With any word problem like this, you’ll need to consult the z-table.
 The z-table gives you the area between points (i.e. the area to the right of a z score).
 Once you know how to read a z-table, finding the area only takes seconds!

 If you are looking for other variations of word problems like this (for example, finding the area for a value between 0 and any z-score, or between two z-scores, see the normal distribution curve index).
-That index also includes pictures of all the different types of areas under the normal distribution curve to assist you with choosing the right article to guide you through the process.
+That index also includes pictures of all the different types of areas under the curve to help you with choosing the right article.

 How to find the Area to the Right of a z score: Steps